Indhupamula/Smart-Facility-Management-System-ServiceNow-/README.md

 How This Project Demonstrates Core Support Skills:

-.
-Troubleshooting workflows, SLAs, and request handling.
+ Troubleshooting workflows, SLAs, and request handling

-.Supporting customer-facing requests (employees as end-users).
+Supporting customer-facing requests (employees as end-users).
-.

 Documenting solutions in Knowledge Base.
-.

 Workflow automation with escalation rules.
-.

 Dashboards & reporting for performance tracking.
-.

  Improving platform efficiency and user satisfaction.